Viewing/Editing Transcriptions

 By default, *Transcribe* displays the transcription sentence-by-sentence as segments.
 The transcription segments are color-coded - The same speaker are denoted by the same color.

-You also have the option to group the sentences from the same speaker by clicking the Group/Ungroup sentences button or pressing `Ctrl + Shift + G` on the keyboard.
+You also have the option to group the sentences from the same speaker by clicking the Group/Ungroup sentences button <img src="/files/sBdtShg7KN9IVjlOdYpt" alt="Group or ungroup sentences button" data-size="line"> or pressing \`Ctrl + Shift + G\` on the keyboard.
 To exit this mode, click on the same button again or pressing the same buttons on the keyboard.

 You can edit each transcription segment only when transcriptions are not grouped.
 You can reassign speakers, edit timestamps, and adjust the text of the transcriptions.